 If left unchecked, startup items can slow down your Mac’s boot time considerably.
 With this feature, you have fine-grained control over which apps and services you want to allow at startup.
 This feature saves those few extra anxious seconds of waiting while your Mac is starting up.

-One change from version 6 to MacBooster 7 is the recommendation section, which can guide you if you are not sure whether to allow an application in the startup applications list.
+MacBooster 8 also includes the recommendation section, like in previous version 7, which can guide you if you are not sure whether to allow an application in the startup applications list.

 MacBooster lets you make informed decisions by listing the company name for all Applications and Services.
 With this knowledge, you don’t have to guess blindly when it comes to deciding whether to remove that unknown application from startup.